 The Tree of Life

-At Fox Chase Cancer Center in Phoenixville, where I received my treatment, all patients who receive chemotherapy can add a butterfly to the “Tree of Life” after their last infusion.
+At the Cancer Center, Phoenixville Hospital Tower Health, in Phoenixville, Pennsylvania, where I received my treatment, all patients who receive chemotherapy can add a butterfly to the “Tree of Life” after their last infusion.
 This symbolizes movement from being a patient to being a cancer survivor.

 The highlight of my chemo experience was when my favorite oncology nurse encouraged me to put a butterfly on the chemo tree, demonstrating the completion of my course of chemo.
 My nurse then gave me a “Covid hug,” in which you hug each other with a clean blanket between you.